chuikelvin/google-actions-smarthome/README.md

 # Create your own smart devices

+## This branch contains samples for creating smart cameras

 This project contains the code which demonstrates the integration of smart home devices with the Google Assistant
 using a Firebase backend.

-## This branch contains samples for creating smart cameras.

 ## How to